4k4xs4pH1r3/offensive-security/Python/Anaconda/readme.md

 [Install Anaconda Distribution](https://www.anaconda.com/download/success)

 Get started with the most fundamental DS, AI, and ML packages.
-Easily manage applications, packages, and environments using Navigator instead of the command line.
+Easily manage applications, packages, and environments using Navigator or command line.

 # Optimize Your Conda Environment | Using Python 3.13 (in 10 Steps)